schodaw/TWEB-Project1/documentation/Technical documentation.md

 	  .col-md-1.col-centered.col2on3 {{chat.author}}
 	  .col-md-1.col-centered.col3on3 {{chat.content}}

 With this code, the chat messages are stored in the scope in the variable chatMessages.
-Angular generates a new line for every chat message to display in HTML it's attributes "time", "author" and "content".
+Angular.js generates a new line for every chat message to display in HTML it's attributes "time", "author" and "content".
 The function syncUpdates provided by the scaffolding provides a dynamic update of the chat messages with Socket.IO.

 ### PDF.js <a id="PDF.js"></a>